-Watch the "Creating Services in the Barracuda Web Application Firewall" video to know how to create and modify a service in the Barracuda Web Application Firewall.
+Watch the "Creating Services in the Barracuda Web Application Firewall" video to create and modify a service in the Barracuda Web Application Firewall.

 Creating SSL Enabled Services

-To use SSL you need to select a Certificate which the service presents to authenticate itself to a client.
-Certificates are created or uploaded using the BASIC > Certificates page, where you can add a certificate to the available Certificate list.
-You choose your Service certificate from this list before using Add to create the service.
-You can change the certificate to any available certificate by clicking Edit for the service in the Services list.
+To use SSL, you need to select a certificate that the service uses to authenticate itself to a client.
+Certificates are created or uploaded using the BASIC > Certificates page where you can add a certificate to the available certificate list.
+Before you create a service, you must choose your service certificate from this list.
+You can change the certificate to any available certificate by going to the BASIC > Services page and clicking Edit in the Services > Actions section.

 Configuring SSL for SSL Enabled Services

-By clicking Edit next to the service on the Services section of the BASIC > Services page, you can configure the SSL supported protocols.
+You can configure the SSL supported protocols by going to the BASIC > Services page and clicking Edit next to the service in the Services > Actions section.
 SSL status defaults to On for a newly created SSL enabled service.
 If you set Enforce Client Certificate to Yes, any request from a client without a certificate immediately terminates.
-If you set Enable Client Authentication to Yes, the Barracuda Web Application Firewall authenticates the client with the presented certificate, or authenticates the client using an authorization policy configured through ACCESS CONTROL > Authorization.
+If you set Enable Client Authentication to Yes, the Barracuda Web Application Firewall authenticates the client with the selected certificate or an authorization policy configured through ACCESS CONTROL > Authorization.
 Authentication of certificates uses selected trusted certificates.

 SSL enabled services allow configuration of encryption between the requesting client and the Barracuda Web Application Firewall.
-To encrypt transactions between the appliance and the back-end servers, refer to Back-end SSL Server Configuration.
+To encrypt transactions between the appliance and the back-end servers, see Back-end SSL Server Configuration.